Your cookie preferences

 The longest 0% periods usually require a high credit score

 Many cards offer more than just 0% on purchases.
-What makes the best purchase credit card for you will depend on your needs.
+This could include 0% on both purchases and balance transfers, lowest APR and longest 0% purchase period.
+Remember, what makes the best credit card for you will depend on your needs.

 FAQs